Luncenok/vulcan-o-bot/README.md

 #### reload

-to get more info about specifed command please type: `?help command`.
+to get more info about specified command please type: `?help command`.
 For example: `?help login`

 ## Installation